 More on Foreign Affairs and National Security

-Washington, D.C. — Today, Representative Peter Roskam (IL-06), co-chair of the House Republican Israel Caucus, released the following statement on the President’s announcement moving the U.S. Embassy from Tel Aviv to Jerusalem and declaring Jerusalem the capital of Israel:
+Washington, D.C. — Today, Representative Peter Roskam (IL-06), co-chair of the House Republican Israel Caucus, released the following statement on the U.S. officially relocating the U.S. Embassy to Jerusalem, the capital of Israel:

 Washington, D.C. — Today, Representative Roskam (IL-06) released the following statement on the U.S. withdrawal from the Joint Comprehensive Plan of Action (JCPOA):